Wicked Wanda: Walter Von Kreesus

 The preserved cadaver of her degenerate father was seated upon a throne under a green glass dome.
 On occasion, Wanda sought advice from him after establishing a psychic or spiritual link with the corpse.
 During his lifetime, Candyfloss, Wanda's paramour, was one of the many women whom Walter kept as a mistress.
 The source of his great fortune that Wanda later inherited was Grigori Rasputin, who in 1916 was attempting to lodge for safe keeping a large fortune in jewels in the Swiss bank that von Kreesus was working for.
-However, Rasputin's untimely death left the large hoard in von Kreesus' possession.
+Rasputin's untimely death, however, left the large hoard in von Kreesus' possession.
 Needless to say, the bank heard no more from Herr von Kreesus.
-He then proceeded to increase his fortune still further through various underhand dealings, with amongst others, Lenin, to whom von Kreesus lent a train fare when the communist leader was on his way to a 3 April 1917 important meeting.
+He then proceeded to increase his fortune still further through various underhand dealings, with amongst others, Vladimir Lenin, to whom von Kreesus lent a train fare when the communist leader was on his way to a 3 April 1917 important meeting.

 Cultural and political allusions

 The strip was replete with inside jokes and references to popular and classical culture.
-For example, a member of Wanda's entourage lay naked reading William S. Burroughs’ novel Naked Lunch while a second fornicated with a swan, recalling William Butler Yeats' poem, "Leda and the Swan", based on the myth about Zeus’s fornication, in the guise of a swan, with Leda.
+For example, a member of Wanda's entourage lay naked reading William S. Burroughs' novel Naked Lunch while a second fornicated with a swan, recalling William Butler Yeats' poem, "Leda and the Swan", based on the myth about Zeus's fornication, in the guise of a swan, with Leda.

-Many politicians and artists were caricatured in the strip, including a drenched and apparently besotted Ted Kennedy, who appeared in several panels throughout the strip’s ten-year run, wearing an ever-present ‘76 presidential campaign ribbon.
+Many politicians and artists were caricatured in the strip, including a drenched and apparently besotted Ted Kennedy, who appeared in several panels throughout the strip's ten-year run, wearing an ever-present '76 presidential campaign ribbon.
 His appearance was a not-so-subtle reference to the incident in which he drove off the Chappaquiddick Bridge, killing his companion, Mary Jo Kopechne.
 Rival politicians, including Richard Nixon, were treated with the same degree of satirical ridicule.
 For example, Nixon was frequently shown as a sometimes machine-gun-toting gangster.